August 16, 2018

 In the Nordics, there are shared design guidelines that each country applies and specifies.
 The higher the lighting class, the more requirements for the lighting.
 In practice, the lighting class (ranging from 1 to 6) determines how much light is needed and how even the light should be.
 At busy city centers, the lighting class might be as high as 1 or 2 and on silent streets 5 or 6.

-Even after determining a lighting class, each street has their unique characteristics.
+Even after determining a lighting class, each street has its unique characteristics.
 There are big differences in the width of the road, pole distance and pole height, to name a few.
-Because of the differences, the luminaires need tailoring to assure high-quality lighting on every street.
-Usually, the tailoring has to do with the luminaire’s light output, optics or both.
+Because of the differences, the luminaires need customisation to assure high-quality lighting on every street.
+Usually, the customisation has to do with the luminaire’s light output, optics or both.

 Is the end result then optimal for every single street?
 Of course not, but it’s still a whole lot better than having the exact same luminaire installed on every street.